kashikarparth/dactl/_posts/2018-06-15-Deep-Autoencoder-for-Recommender-Engines.md

 One of the details mentioned above is that the coded dimension is smaller than the input itself.
 This is only true for an "Underfit Autoencoder".
 There are "Overfit Autoencoder", which are exactly opposite.
 Here, the network isn't forced to compress the data and still be able to keep it meaningful, hence the learning occurs from regularization practices.
 The following are the overviews of the major regularization practices when it comes to training these kind of networks:

-Sparse Penalty : In a 'sparse autoencoder', there is a sparsity penalty applied to the code layer, in addition to the reconstruction error.
+<strong>Sparse Penalty</strong> : In a 'sparse autoencoder', there is a sparsity penalty applied to the code layer, in addition to the reconstruction error.

-Denoizing Autoencoders : In such a regularization, the autoencoder is fed corrupted input, and the reconstruction loss is based on the pure input and autoencoder output Euclidean distance (or some other measure of similarity)
+<strong>Denoizing Autoencoders</strong> : In such a regularization, the autoencoder is fed corrupted input, and the reconstruction loss is based on the pure input and autoencoder output Euclidean distance (or some other measure of similarity)

-Penalizing Derivatives : Another strategy for regularizing an autoencoder is to use a penalty as in sparse autoencoders, but the penalty is based on the magnitude of the gradient vector of the code layer with respect to the input vector.
+<strong>Penalizing Derivatives</strong> : Another strategy for regularizing an autoencoder is to use a penalty as in sparse autoencoders, but the penalty is based on the magnitude of the gradient vector of the code layer with respect to the input vector.
 This forces the code layer to become less sensitive to changes in the input, forcing the autoencoder to learn more generalized features.

-Dropout : In the NVIDIA model, a dropout regularization has been applied to the code layer, making the decoder more generalized to the data it deals with, although dropout regularization seems to relatively uncommon is general practices regarding autoencoders.
+<strong>Dropout</strong> : In the NVIDIA model, a dropout regularization has been applied to the code layer, making the decoder more generalized to the data it deals with, although dropout regularization seems to relatively uncommon is general practices regarding autoencoders.
 Thocae amount of dropout, and its ltion of application have both been experimentally determined.

 ## The NVIDIA model

 The NVIDIA dataset is [] in dimensions, with ratings for each user for each movie over (1998-2016).
 The proposed autoencoder is meant to generate recommendations for the users on the basis of their previous movie ratings.
 This kind of filtering is popularly reffered to as collaborative fltering, and is different from content based filtering where the algorithm understands the content preferance of the user.
 Collaborative filtering works on the simple assumption that users with a similar taste in movies will tend to have high ratings for similar movies.

-The proposed model is as follows :
-//model.png

 The model takes in a sparse input with the known ratings of each user for every movie (0 if not rated), creates a dense code of the input, and outputs a dense matrix of the same dimensions as the input, with predicted ratings of the user.